 Extracurricular Activities with EAP Santiago

 The Chile Study Center has one of the most active excursion calendars in all of UCEAP.
-There are two mandatory excursions: one to the Teniente Mine to explore the industry that drove the Chilean economy for a century; and one to the Villa Grimaldi, previously a detention center during the Pinochet regime now converted to a center for peace and understanding.
+There are two mandatory excursions: one to the Teniente Mine to explore the industry that drove the Chilean economy for a century; and one to Valle de Colchagua, recognized for being one of the areas that grows the best wines of Chile.

 In addition, there are a range of optional excursions organized by the center that explore a range of different aspects of Chilean culture.
 In past years these have included trips to Pomaire, Valparaiso, the Route of the Poets, the indigenous Mapuche, the grape growing industry, and others.